Background pattern

 Warnings and precautions

-• uncontrolled bleeding with your usual dose of Kovaltry.
-The formation of inhibitors (antibodies) is a known complication that can occur during treatment with all factor VIII products.
-These inhibitors, especially in large quantities, prevent the treatment from working properly, so patients on Kovaltry treatment will be closely monitored for the development of these inhibitors.
-If your bleeding or your child's bleeding is not controlled with Kovaltry, consult your doctor immediately.
+• bleeding that does not stop with your usual dose of Kovaltry.
+The formation of inhibitors (antibodies) is a known complication that can occur during treatment with all factor VIII medicines.
+These inhibitors, especially in large quantities, can prevent the treatment from working properly, so patients being treated with Kovaltry will be carefully monitored for the development of such inhibitors.
+If your bleeding or your child's bleeding is not being controlled with Kovaltry, consult your doctor immediately.

-• previously developed inhibitors to factor VIII with another product.
-If you switch to another factor VIII product, you may be at risk of developing inhibitors again.
+• or have previously developed factor VIII inhibitors to a different product.
+If you switch to another factor VIII medicine, you may be at risk of developing inhibitors again.

-• confirmed heart disease or are at risk of developing heart disease.
+• a confirmed heart disease or are at risk of heart disease.

-• using a central venous access device for Kovaltry administration.
+• using a central venous access device for the administration of Kovaltry.
 You may be at risk of complications related to the device, where the catheter has been inserted, such as:

 • local infections